tiy-durham-fe-2015/curriculum/lectures/week-02-2-jan-21.md

 - Implement the calculator that I demonstrated.
 - Make some new buttons (multiply, divide, and mod)
-- Try adding a third variable and textbox
+- Try adding the ability to add 3 numbers by adding a third variable and another textbox

 ### Converter